MasteryEducation/SecuritiesExamsMastery.ca/content/csc/13/1/index.md

 - [ ] Elliott Wave Theory
 - [ ] Stochastic oscillator

-> **Explanation:** Financial statements such as balance sheets, income statements, and cash flow statements are key components of fundamental analysis.
+> **Explanation:**( Financial statements such as balance sheets, income statements, and cash flow statements are key components of fundamental analysis.)

----

 ### In technical analysis, support and resistance levels indicate: